Ellomorce/awesome-ntutai/README.md

 # awesome-ntutai
 This is an awesome list for NTUT computer science graduate student and alumni who focus on AI field to share resources.

-The repo is categorized by SOTA, please check [Papers with code](https://paperswithcode.com/sota) for latest SOTA.

 ### 貢獻者 Contributor:
 No one yet, please welcome to contribute.